Experts Talk: Electric Fleet Charging Infrastructure Design with Justin Merkel

 Q. What are key design and operational strategies when adding new charging infrastructure to support an electric fleet?

-Managing electric demand is a critical consideration when designing charging infrastructure to support cost effective and reliable fleet operations.
+A. Managing electric demand is a critical consideration when designing charging infrastructure to support cost effective and reliable fleet operations.
 Electric demand charges are fees, beyond energy usage, levied on commercial and industrial customers based upon the highest amount of power drawn during a typical 15-minute interval in a billing period.
 This fee impacts customers who have large electricity loads over a short time.
 Focused energy use studies can help identify operating strategies and design needs to level out energy usage and reduce electric demand, which keeps infrastructure costs lower for both the utility and the electric fleet owner.

-How to achieve an optimised level of electric charging depends on factors such as the number of vehicles in the fleet, vehicle design, how fast recharging is needed, the number of chargers and frequency of charging.
+How to achieve an optimized level of electric charging depends on factors such as the number of vehicles in the fleet, vehicle design, how fast recharging is needed, the number of chargers and frequency of charging.
 For example, the lowest-cost charging system would use the smallest charger, evenly operated throughout a 24-hour period, including during vehicle operation.
 However, in almost all cases without a direct circuit connection, it’s not practical at this time to charge vehicles while in use, so designers look for ways to create something similar to continuous-charging.
 For instance, fleet owners and system designers should look for any opportunity to recharge batteries when a vehicle is not operating.

 Other strategies include having spare vehicles so that a portion of the fleet is always charging, charging the fleet during off-peak hours, purchasing and charging an on-site battery for electricity storage or sharing a meter and the costs with another heavy user that has a complementary electric demand.
 Fleet owners may also choose higher capacity chargers to reduce charging time on a per vehicle basis, which would use the same electric demand as multiple lower capacity chargers paired with individual vehicles for a longer period of time.

 Many other variables also play into designing an electric fleet charging system, including geography, climate variables, operating temperature and manufacturer equipment.
-We’ve developed the Zero+ Fleet Optimisation tool that can model options for a fleet and its specific routes, taking into account all those factors.
-The options developed by the modelling tool allow the fleet owner to see the total electricity usage and the impact of different operating scenarios.
+We’ve developed the Zero+ Fleet Optimization tool that can model options for a fleet and its specific routes, taking into account all those factors.
+The options developed by the modeling tool allow the fleet owner to see the total electricity usage and the impact of different operating scenarios.
 The fleet owner/operator can then choose to invest in what makes the most sense to meet their priorities, considering options such as en-route charging to extend the daily range or managed-period charging instead of unmanaged charging.